landlab/landlab/docs/getting_started.rst

 Building a Model *With* Components
 -----------------------------------

 We now build the same exact model but we take advantage of Landlab's pre-built linear diffusion component.
-If you have download the zip file of all code examples (https://github.com/landlab/drivers/archive/master.zip) you can find this code in *scripts/diffusion/scarp_diffusion_with_component.py*.
+If you have downloaded the zip file of all code examples (https://github.com/landlab/drivers/archive/master.zip) you can find this code in *scripts/diffusion/scarp_diffusion_with_component.py*.
 The input file, *diffusion_input_file.txt* is in the same folder.

 Below is the entire code for the model which uses the pre-built linear diffusion component.